GeneralBots/BotBook/book/apendix-i-database-model.md

-# General Bots Database Model
+# Apendix I - General Bots Database Model

 The database model can be seen on the picture bellow.
 In each .gbapp or .gblib the folder **Model** will contain the Sequelize definition for each one of these